-With every moment in life, we have an opportunity to defend and let our ego take over or a chance to learn, grow and be stronger.
+With every moment in life, we have an opportunity to defend and let our ego take over or a chance to learn, grow, and be stronger.

 I was at the YMCA this morning swimming laps and had an encounter that made my heart warm.

 I’m in the pool and had about 15 laps in when I see the lifeguard walking up to my lane.
 This beautiful young lady squats down and says, I’m Carissa as she puts her hand out for a shake (this is huge to me), how long have you been swimming?
-Of course, my ego brain gets big thinking, “Oh yah Jen she’s complimenting you”.
+Of course, my ego brain gets big thinking, “Oh yah Jen she’s complimenting you.”
 I respond, well, I’ve been swimming since I can remember but never as a professional sport or competitively.
 My ego continuing to grow.
-You are a good swimmer don’t get me wrong.
+You are a good swimmer, don’t get me wrong.
 Shit, there goes the ego, quickly shrinking as I can hear the BUT.
-There it was, as she goes into a couple minor technique changes that could help me.
+There it was, as she goes into a couple of minor technique changes that could help me.

-It would have been easy to go into defense mode thinking, “who do you think you are”?
-It is such an empowering place when you can receive feedback, put it into action and give gratitude for the person who gave it.
-I often see and hear the invisible wall go up when people take feedback wanting to defend themselves, what they said or what they did.
+It would have been easy to go into defense mode, thinking, “who do you think you are”?
+It is such an empowering place when you can receive feedback, put it into action, and give gratitude for the person who gave it.
+I often see and hear the invisible wall go up when people take feedback to defend themselves, what they said or what they did.
 I think back to the years that my own ego put up these same walls.
 Friends, if there is only one thing you take away from this post today, use this one.
 BE OPEN to feedback.
-It may not always come from the other party the “right way” (whatever that is), but no matter how it comes, listen before you make quick decisions.
+It may not always come from the other party the “right way” (whatever that is), but no matter how it comes, listen before making quick decisions.
 It may be a simple small shift that can take you from good to great or save you time and help be a stronger you.

 Use what you think is helpful, leave what you don’t, and never take it personally.

 Then, recognize your win!
-Self-improvement takes time, consistency and a willingness to grow.
+Self-improvement takes time, consistency, and a willingness to grow.

 When I got done with my swim before I left, I made it a point to thank this young lady with the hopes of encouraging her to keep using her voice and speaking up.
-It was clear from her conversation that she gets shot down at times and I truly hope it never holds her back.
+It was clear from her conversation that she gets shot down at times, and I truly hope it never holds her back.

-Encourage and be thankful when someone has put themselves out there like this young lady did today, you have no idea what it took for that person to speak up and use their voice.
+Encourage and be thankful when someone has put themselves out there like this young lady did today; you have no idea what it took for that person to speak up and use their voice.

 And, be grateful for yourself in the moments that you receive information openly and use it for growth without self-judgment.

-Stay strong and Be well!
+Stay strong, and Be well!